 The certificate requires at least 18 credit units that consist of core courses in clinical trials, epidemiology, and research ethics, as well as elective courses focusing on specific issues in the design, conduct and analysis of clinical trials.
 The required courses in clinical trials include introductory courses in epidemiology, clinical trials design and interpretation and clinical trials methodology.
 Students are also required to take at least 2 additional courses relating to clinical trials and 1 course in research ethics.

-Each student will work with a faculty mentor to develop a protocol and plan for obtaining consent, e.g., prototype statement, for a randomized clinical trial.
-The protocol will be 8 to 10 pages long and accompanied by consent statement(s) or other materials appropriate for obtaining consent for the proposed trial.
-Students may complete this requirement in conjunction with a class or sign up for 1 to 2 credits of independent study for this project.
-The credits for an independent study to work on the protocol can be counted towards the 18 credits required for the certificate program; in this case, the independent study course would replace one elective class.
-Protocols and consent statements developed in the context of a class will be submitted to the student’s certificate mentor for review.
+Each student will be required to develop a protocol and plan for obtaining consent, e.g., prototype statement, for a randomized clinical trial.
+The protocol will be 8 to 12 pages long and accompanied by consent statement(s) or other materials appropriate for obtaining consent for the proposed trial.
+Most students should be able to complete this requirement as part of class project, e.g., 340.648 or 340.861.
+Alternatively, the student may sign up for 1 to 2 credits of independent study for this project with a mentor.
+The credits for an independent study to work on the protocol can be counted towards the 18 credits required for the certificate program.

 Students are strongly encouraged to participate in the seminars, research in progress meetings, journal club and other activities sponsored by the Center for Clinical Trials.

-All required and elective courses must be taken for a letter grade and a 2.75 or better overall GPA for all Certificate courses is required.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; it varies from student to student, however, the program must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.